elialbert/elialbert.github.com/_posts/2019-12-6-cheesiness4.md

 The internet has also sped up and hypercharged our ability to categorize.
 Algorithms matching you with the perfect content are commonplace.
 But those algorithms work best when you, and the content you consume, can be bucketed into efficient, predictable categories.
 And even as those algorithms improve at long-tail hyper-specific recommendations for each person, they in turn induce us to accept that we are the person they construct.
 We sell our identity in return for tailored content.

-Revolutionary art _cannot_ work this way.
-People are ready to accept darkness and promote change at different times, in different ways.
-Maybe you can read this right now and think "I'm ready", and so the words that follow will impact you in a way that makes you want to help others.
-Maybe someone else isn't there yet, and so they won't read this at all, or they'll start it and be bored, or they'll read it and not understand.
-The spectacle has evolved the internet into a medium for distraction, while revolutionary art will always entail discomfort.
+_Can_ revolutionary art work this way?
+At first glance it seems like it'd be helpful to have hyper-targeted leftist messages to convince each person in the way that would most connect with that person - but I don't think this is possible.
+The spectacle has evolved the internet into a medium for simple distraction, while revolutionary art will always entail concentrated discomfort.
+The internet's mechanisms of communication, and especially the hyper-targeted ones, are built specifically _not_ to revolutionize.

 ![]({{site.baseurl}}/assets/images/cheesy5.png)